-Escrow of the proceeds of this offering and the selling security holders offering after payment of commissions, if any.
+Escrow of the proceeds of this offering after payment of commissions, if any.

-After payment of commissions, if any, we will promptly deposit all of the remaining proceeds in an escrow account and all securities to be issued in this offering and the selling security holders offering including any securities sold to broker-dealers or market makers with Colorado Community First National Bank, as escrow agent until:
+We will promptly deposit all of proceeds in an escrow account and all securities to be issued in this offering with First City Transfer Company, as escrow agent until:

-- - We execute an agreement for an acquisition. - - We file a post-effective amendment - We send each purchaser a copy of the prospectus contained in the post-effective amendment - - We successfully get 80% of the investors of this offering to notify us in writing to reconfirm their investment, and - - The acquisition is consummated.
+- - We execute an agreement for a acquisition. - - We file a post-effective amendment - - We send each purchaser a copy of the prospectus contained in the post-effective amendment - - We successfully get 80% of the investors of this offering to notify us in writing to reconfirm their investment, and - The acquisition is consummated.

-Great Expectations may receive up to 10 percent of the proceeds remaining after payment of commissions, exclusive of interest or dividends, as we deposit those proceeds into the escrow account.
-The selling security holders are not entitled to receive the 10% of the proceeds from the sale of their stock.
+We may receive up to 10 percent of the proceeds remaining after payment of commissions, exclusive of interest or dividends, as we deposit those proceeds into the escrow account. $^{\rm 8}$